acorus-networks/juniper-automation-labs/README.md

 #### Test on SRV :

-Run below command on srv :
+Run below command on the srv :

 ```
 vagrant@server:~$ ifconfig
 vagrant@server:~$ ping 192.168.100.20
 vagrant@server:~$ ssh vqfx1
 ```
-You should know be able to SSH lab VQFX from srv (192.168.100.10) under noc user :
+You should be able to SSH lab VQFX from srv (192.168.100.10) under noc user :

 OUTPUT